 - After the chicken and potatoes are cooked for 25 minutes, remove the skillet from the oven and place it on a stovetop.
 Melt some butter and add frozen green peas to the dish.
 Cook on a low flame until the butter turns silky, making your whole dish tasty.
 Switch off the flame and serve immediately.

 - If you want to make this dish healthier, you can skip frying the potatoes.
 Instead, you can bake them.
-Apply some olive oil on the skillet and place the cut potatoes on them.
+Apply some olive oil to the skillet and place the cut potatoes in them.
 Keep sautéing them until they turn golden.
 If your skillet cannot hold all the potatoes at once, you can sauté them in batches to ensure even cooking.
-Once the potato wedges turn golden brown, you can place the seasoned chicken, garlic, oregano, wine sauce and other ingredients on top of them and cook everything for about 30 minutes.
+Once the potato wedges turn golden brown, you can place the seasoned chicken, garlic, oregano, wine sauce, and other ingredients on top of them and cook everything for about 30 minutes.

 - When using white wine, always use dry wines like Sauvignon Blanc for best results.
 To make the Italian Chicken Vesuvio recipe juicier and tastier, you can add chicken broth and white wine.

 - Instead of olive oil, you can use any other high-heat oils of your choice.
 However, grapeseed and coconut oils are good choices.